maxmarkov41/DockItUp/iAssgn1/assignment1/README.md

 ├── Screenshot 2025-12-15 at 4.27.19 PM.png
 └── Screenshot 2025-12-15 at 4.28.08 PM.png
 ```
-Approach: We are asked to use Apache or Nginx, this is a step up from using python's http.server, so I had to refer to document / tutorial on using Nginx with Docker.
+Approach: We are asked to use Apache or Nginx, this is a step up from using python's http.server, so I had to refer to documentation / tutorial on using Nginx with Docker.
 This is the [article](https://dev.to/arif_hossain/running-an-nginx-web-server-in-a-docker-container-4cie) I used to learn about using nginx with docker.

 ### 1.Pull the lastest nginx image from DockerHub
 ```